Marine Corps helps young woman find her voice

 “My relationship with her was both inspiring and a blessing,” said Kliewer.
 “She taught me both her passion for the Marine Corps and her passion as a recruiter.
 She went above and beyond with and for me.”

+Sgt.
+Bragg helped her grow and mature into the young woman she is today stated Kliewer.

-Kliewer had a few obstacles on her way to earning the title of a United States Marine.
-She had to lose 20 pounds, increase her physical fitness scores, and refine her performance skills with her tuba to earn her spot in the Musician Enlistment Option Program.
+Kliewer had a few obstacles on her way to earning the title United States Marine.
+She had to lose 20 pounds, increase her physical fitness scores, and practice her tuba to earn her spot in the Musician Enlistment Option Program.

 “They encouraged me every day and constantly noticed my progress, physically and mentally,” said Kliewer.
 “They always kept me in check with my goals and future.”